pwhb/parthenon/kindness-saga/extra/author.md

-I've been writing 4 novels since I was 21. it's just one at first and then i got another idea and so on. now I have 4 summaries for 4 novels.
+I've been writing 4 novels since I was 21.
+I'm 27 now. it's just one at first and then i got another idea and so on. now I have 4 summaries for 4 novels.

 the titles are